 Writ: the data substrate

-Writ is Logos’s data substrate: a relocatable, tagged, schema-aware generic object graph — maps, arrays, typed arrays, decimals, strings, and user datatypes as nodes, linked by self-relative references, navigated and reshaped at runtime.
-It is not a library you use from the outside; the @{…} / @[…] literal forms are part of the grammar, captures are type-checked at sema, view types are tracked by the borrow checker, and module-scope literals fold to read-only data in the binary.
-The name is Old English ġewrit — an authoritative written record; a Writ value is that record, because the in-memory bytes are the record, not a message about one.
+The name is Old English ġewrit — a written record, a law.
+In its day writing was reserved for what was authoritative; a Writ value is that record, because the in-memory bytes are the record, not a message about one.
 (It replaced the earlier codename Hermes, which named a messenger — apt for transport, wrong for a format that holds data.
 See ADR 0010, and ADR 0011 for schemas.)

 Status: implemented and shipping.